alex-calderwood/there-and-back/README.md

 ### Thematic Analysis

 To get a holistic sense of how valuable this system would be in a creative tool, we additionally performed thematic analysis over a small sample of the successful results.
-The outputs we reviewed are reproduced in the `thematic_analysis` folder.
+The outputs we reviewed are reproduced in the `thematic_analysis` folder [^1].

 ## Code